yewon-lee/warp/README.md

 For developers who want to build the library themselves the following tools are required:

-* Microsoft Visual Studio 2017 upwards (Windows)
+* Microsoft Visual Studio 2019 upwards (Windows)
-* GCC 4.0 upwards (Linux)
+* GCC 7.2 upwards (Linux)
-* CUDA Toolkit 11.3 or higher
+* CUDA Toolkit 11.5 or higher
 * Git LFS installed (https://git-lfs.github.com/)

 After cloning the repository, users should run:

     python build_lib.py

 This will generate the `warp.dll` / `warp.so` core library respectively.
-When building manually users should ensure that their CUDA_PATH environment variable is set and dynamic libraries can be found at runtime.
+When building manually users should ensure that their CUDA_PATH environment variable is set, otherwise Warp will be built without CUDA support.
+Alternatively, the path to the CUDA toolkit can be passed to the build command as `--cuda_path="..."`.
 After building the Warp package should be installed using:

     pip install -e .

-Which ensures that subsequent modifications to the libary will be reflected in the Python package.
+Which ensures that subsequent modifications to the library will be reflected in the Python package.

 If you are cloning from Windows, please first ensure that you have enabled "Developer Mode" in Windows settings and symlinks in git: